-Container number recognition
+Container code recognition

 Container ID recognition module recognizes the numbers of containers with international identification codes ISO 6346 with vertical or horizontal placement of identification marks.

 The module works as an external process and can analyze video streams from multiple cameras simultaneously and does the following: